 Introductory Sport Psychology

-- By the end of this course, students should have an appreciation of the different types of tools sport psychologists use when working with athletes to improve their sporting performance
+- By the end of this course, students will appreciate the different tools sport psychologists use when working with athletes to improve their sporting performance

 - Students should be able to recognise when and how to use each tool

 - Students will understand the training and time it takes to become a sport psychologist, and that this course is not designed to replace that training

 - It is possible to use the techniques presented here to hone your own training, for you to develop the right mental processes for success

 - There are no academic prerequisites for this course, although some experience as a coach or athlete is desirable